 - Prepare gelatin according to package directions, using the 2 cups of water.

-- Pour mixture into a mixing bowl, over the sugar, stirring to dissolve sugar.
+- Put sugar into a large mixing bowl and pour gelatin mixture over the sugar, stirring to dissolve it.

-- Let cool until warm to touch and add sparkling wine, club soda, and liqueur; stir to combine.
+- Let cool until warm to touch and add sparkling wine, club soda, and liqueur; stir gently to combine without disturbing the bubbles.

 - Pour mixture into an 11 x 13 inch baking dish.
 Cover and refrigerate for several hours or over night, until set.